ABOUT CLAYTON TIMBRELL & COMPANY

 Clayton Timbrell & Company is a San Francisco based General Contracting firm focusing on construction and renovation of distinct single family residences and condominiums.
 Our work is driven by a desire to build lasting homes, and we strive to implement enduring construction methods throughout our process.
 We believe that well implemented construction paired with quality design are the responsible approach to the home renovation process.
 Clayton Timbrell & Company has worked with recognized San Francisco architects and designers including The Wiseman Group, Butler Armsden Architects, Sutro Architects, Aleck Wilson Architects and Matthew Leverone Design.
 We embrace the relationships we develop with our clients and the design professionals on our projects, and we are readily available to be engaged in the project dialogue.

-Juan is Clayton Timbrell & Company’s longest-tenured employee, having joined the company in 2005.
-Juan knows almost all of Clayton Timbrell & Company’s projects and clients, both current and former, and his workdays are dedicated to client services, including callbacks and delicate projects.
-Juan recently remodeled a bathroom in a client’s Presidio Heights condo, and has provided the day-to-day supervision of tradespeople on a small renovation in Timber Cove along the northern California coast.
-Juan enjoys traveling, and is particularly interested in projects near notable surf breaks.
+Juan joined Clayton Timbrell & Company in 2005 and is the company’s longest-tenured employee.
+He’s familiar with most all projects and clients, both current and former, and his workdays are dedicated to client services and handling delicate projects.
+Additionally, Juan recently remodeled a section of a client’s Presidio Heights condo and provided day-to-day supervision on a small renovation in Timber Cove along the northern California coast.
+Juan enjoys traveling and is especially interested in projects located near notable surf breaks.

-Jesse Castro is a carpenter with more than a decade of experience, and he possesses the unusual good fortune of having learned to build exclusively as a remodeler in San Francisco.
-As a result, he's intimately familiar and supremely confident in dealing with the city's unique logistical and professional challenges.
-Jesse has worked for multiple contractors throughout San Francisco, finally connecting with Clayton Timbrell while working on the 2010 San Francisco Decorator Showcase.
-Jesse has contributed to various home and apartment remodels for Clayton Timbrell & Company as both a carpenter and a supervisor, and despite his allegiance to the Oakland Raiders, Jesse is respected by his colleagues for his positive attitude, constant energy, and active leadership.
+Jesse Castro has more than a decade of experience as a carpenter.
+He learned to build exclusively on remodeling projects in San Francisco.
+As a result, he's intimately familiar with the city's unique logistical and historical challenges.
+He worked for multiple contractors throughout San Francisco and finally connected with Clayton Timbrell & Company while working on the 2010 San Francisco Decorator Showcase.
+Jesse has contributed to various house and apartment remodels as both a carpenter and a supervisor.
+He is respected by his colleagues for his positive attitude, constant energy and